leaphly/leaphly-cart-doc/index.rst

 Dreaming
 --------

-- Leaphly integration with php-cr
+- Leaphly integration with PHP-CR
-- Leaphly adapter for with ORO-crm
+- Leaphly adapter for with ORO-CRM
-- Leaphly as library for different frameworks (eg. laravel...)
-- All the php e-commerces platform would share the same interfaces
 - Leaphly adapter for Leaphly with Vespolina and Sylius.

 .. _`Symfony2`: http://symfony.com